-KIOXIA Group enforces global compliance with relevant laws and regulations, internal rules, and social and ethical norms, and carries out risk and compliance activities.
+KIOXIA Group enforces global compliance with relevant laws and regulations, social and ethical norms, and internal rules, and carries out risk and compliance activities.

-At KIOXIA Group, we strive to ensure thorough compliance with all relevant laws and regulations on the basis of fair and honest competition.
+At KIOXIA Group, we strive to ensure thorough compliance with all relevant laws and regulations based on the Kioxia Group Standards of Conduct, in order to ensure fair and honest competition.

 In order to create an open work environment and reduce risk, in addition to encouraging day-to-day communication within each workplace, KIOXIA Group operates a whistleblower system.
 All employees are informed about this system through internal websites, emails and other means.
 The system is designed to protect the anonymity of whistleblowers and ensure that they are not treated disadvantageously.
-The number of reports received and consultations undertaken through the whistleblower system in FY2020 was 105.
+The number of reports received and consultations undertaken through the whistleblower system in FY2021 was 158.
 Of the reports received, those referencing inappropriate situations or concerns about inappropriate situations were reported to the relevant division so that instructions for improvement could be provided or alerts issued.
 In cases involving consultations and questions about the duties of the informants themselves, we gave advice on how to deal with each situation.
 For reports other than those that were anonymously submitted, in principle we explained the status of our responses to the informants.
-Except in cases where consent has been obtained from the employee, the names or contact details of the informants are never disclosed.
+Except in cases where prior consent is obtained from the employees concerned, the names or contact details of informants are never disclosed.

 Business Partner Hotline

-KIOXIA Group has established a Business Partner Hotline to assist our business partners, such as suppliers, to report to us any violations or suspected violations of laws and regulations, Standards of Conduct for Kioxia Group, the KIOXIA Group Procurement Policy, business agreements, corporate ethics, and other applicable rules, standards and norms established by KIOXIA Group in connection with procurement and other business transactions, and to help KIOXIA Group rectify the situation.
+KIOXIA Group has established a Business Partner Hotline to assist business partners such as suppliers to report to us any violations or suspected violations of laws and regulations, Kioxia Group Standards of Conduct, the KIOXIA Group Procurement Policy, business agreements, corporate ethics, or other applicable rules, standards and norms established by KIOXIA Group in connection with procurement and other business transactions, and to help KIOXIA Group rectify these.

-We will investigate and confirm the facts and in principle notify the results of our investigation to the whistleblower.
-The personal details of the person who made the allegation will not be disclosed to anyone outside the Business Partner Hotline Secretariat without their consent.
-Moreover, we will ensure there is no unfair treatment of the whistleblower or their company arising from their allegation.
+We investigate and confirm the facts and in principle notify the results of our investigation to the whistleblower.
+The personal details of the person who made the allegation are not disclosed to anyone outside the Business Partner Hotline Secretariat without their consent.
+Moreover, we ensure there is no unfair treatment of the whistleblower or their company arising from their allegation.